 “Perform basic life support and first aid procedures”

-Take a look at the new FIRSTRAC V2 First Aid Training Pack which has been extensively redesigned to combine both the required DoL and NQF Unit Standard criteria.
+Take a look at the new FIRSTRAC V2 First Aid Training Material which has been extensively redesigned to combine both the required DoL and NQF Unit Standard criteria.

 Level 2 = Unit Standard ID No 120496